'OzLand' Blu-ray: Remastered Hi Def Version of Tale of Post-Apocalyptic Drifters Brings Film Over the Rainbow

 EDITOR'S NOTE: The following review on the new Blu-ray release of this film is an updated version of the DVD and VOD releases.

-A spectacular element of the Shendopen Films production "OzLand" is that the obsession that a central character develops on finding The Wonderful World of Oz by Lyman Frank Baum is comparable to the response that most people will experience on watching this film by producer/director/writer/cinematographer/prop artist Michael Williams.
+A spectacular element of the Shendopen Films production "OzLand" is that the obsession that a central character develops on finding The Wonderful World of Oz by Lyman Frank Baum during a road-trip with a righteous purpose is comparable to the response that most people will experience on watching this film by producer/director/writer/cinematographer/prop artist Michael Williams.
 Folks already familiar with the (reviewed) Williams joint "The Atoning" will understand this enthusiasm; Williams being kind and gracious in real life is a bonus.

 Williams provide another treat in the form of the (separately sold) soundtrack of the country music in the film; these songs achieve the ideal of subtly helping set the mood.
 They sound particularly good in the Blu-ray version, which gives composer Keatzi Gunomney his well-deserved due in the copious special features.